michaelfranzl/SalorHospitality/README.md

 Try the Demo!
 ------------

 You can try SALOR Hospitality immediately.
-Install Google Chrome, Chromium or Safari (or any browser based on Webkit), browse to [demo1.sh.red-e.eu](http://demo1.sh.red-e.eu) and log in with the default password 001 (zero-zero-one).
+Install Google Chrome, Chromium or Safari (or any browser based on Webkit), then ([see this page for details about how to access the public demo][http://billgastro.com/test.html]).

-Support for Mozilla Firefox is limited to the Restaurant part.
-The Hotel part makes use of a browser-internal SQL database, which is not supported in Firefox.
-We never really tested Microsoft Internet Explorer, so you are on your own if you want to use this browser.
+Support for Mozilla Firefox is limited to the restaurant part.
+The hotel part makes use of a browser-internal SQL database, which is not supported in Firefox.
+Microsoft Internet Explorer is not supported.

 Installation
 ------------

-You need a few packages so that native extensions of ruby gems will compile successfully:
+You need a few packages so that native extensions of ruby gems will compile successfully (these instructions are based on Debian Wheezy):

     apt-get install mysql-server mysql-client libmysqlclient-dev imagemagick libmagick-dev libmagickwand-dev